Honda Ridgeline vs Toyota Tacoma

 Meanwhile, the 2019 Honda Ridgeline offers leather upholstery and heated front seats on more of its models i.e. the RTL, RTL-T, RTL-E, and Black Edition.
 These models also add the convenience of a premium 10-way power-adjustable driver's seat that includes power lumbar adjustment.
 Like the Tacoma, a touchscreen infotainment system also comes as standard in the Ridgeline.

 All the models of the 2019 Honda Ridgeline are driven by a 3.5-liter V6 engine that develops 280 horsepower and 262 lb.-ft. of torque.
 Thanks to this engine, the Ridgeline requires just 7.2 seconds to sprint from zero to 60 mph.
 This engine pairs with a 6-speed automatic transmission and achieves a fuel economy of up to 19 mpg city / 26 mpg highway.

-The 2019 Toyota Tacoma can be had with either a 159-horsepower 2.7-liter 4-cylinder engine or a 278-horsepower 3.5-liter V6.
-When equipped with the V6 engine, the 2019 Tacoma is marginally slower than the Ridgeline, managing to sprint from zero to 60 mph in 7.8 seconds.
+The 2019 Toyota Tacoma can be had with either a 159-horsepower 2.7-liter 4-cylinder engine or a 278-horsepower 3.5-liter V6 .
+When the vehicle is equipped with the V6 engine, the 2019 Tacoma is still slower than the V6 Ridgeline, taking 7.8 seconds to sprint from zero to 60 mph.
 The V6-equipped Tacoma also achieves a slightly poorer fuel economy of 18 mpg city/22 mpg highway.

 This is a tough choice.
 The Toyota Tacoma is a beloved pickup truck in the purest sense.
 It looks like a truck, drives like a truck, can be heavily customized hauls the bigger trailer.
 For some, this kind of thoroughbred is exactly what they want from a truck.